ammein/custom-code-editor/README.md

 Simple , make sure the name of the mode is similar to default modes provided.

 ### Default Mode
 By default , `defaultMode : 'javascript'` enable.
 But you can choose a default mode by yourself !
 Name any mode available for you.
-Let say a command prompt whenever you created a new widget with this schema on it
+Let say you want 'css' to be in default mode.

 ```javascript
 ace : {